Illya Darling: Production

 choreographed by Onna White, with scenic design by Oliver Smith, costume design by Theoni V. Aldredge, and lighting design by Jean Rosenthal.
 Orchestra was conducted by Karen Gustafson.

 Attendance was fueled by the star wattage provided by Melina Mercouri, who was nominated for a Tony Award, in the title role.
 She had starred in the film, which managed to overcome the mostly lukewarm to negative reviews.
 Critics found the plot too slight.

 Other cast members included Orson Bean as Homer Thrace, Nikos Kourkoulos (who was also nominated for a Tony) in his Broadway debut as Tonio, and Hal Linden as No Face.
 After closing on Broadway, the show went on tour with Cyd Charisse as Illya.
+Nat Horne was a featured dancer in the production.

 The production was nominated for six Tony Awards, including Best musical, score, direction and choreography, but it did not win any.

 The musical was presented by the Greek American Theatre Company of Los Angeles, running March 2003 to May 2003.